JeanMarcFlamand/MPC-MassPropertiesCalculator/README.md

   ## Roadmap:
   Here are the things I would like to accomplish:
  *  **Phase 1 - Minimum**
-  1. Read data from a file.
+  - [x] 1.
+Read data from a file.
 CSV
+     - [ ] 1.1 Display Data in Console
   2. Make the calculations taking into account the missing information.

  * **Phase 2 - Nice to Have**
-  1. Allow data correction.
+  - [ ] 1.
+Allow data correction.
-  2. Back up the changed data.
+  - [ ] 2.
+Back up the changed data.
-  3. Calculation of Inertias.
+  - [ ] 3.
+Calculation of Inertias.

-  4. Create a file that contains the changes made by the user.
+  - [ ] 4.
+Create a file that contains the changes made by the user.